microsoft/PowerToys/README.md

 We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](contributing.md).
 We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.

+### ⚠ State of code ⚠

-> ⚠ **Note**: PowerToys is still a nascent project and the team is actively working out of this repository.
-We will be periodically re-structuring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.
+PowerToys is still a very fluidic project and the team is actively working out of this repository.
+We will be periodically re-structuring/refactoring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.

+### License Info

-> ⚠ **License Info**: Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+ Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com.>

 ## Code of Conduct